olamideakintayo/Simple-Music-Player/README.md

 # Simple-Music-Player
-A Simple Web App For Music
+A Simple Web App For playing Music